If you're on a phone or computer all day, this wrist stretch can help.

 The wrist stretches and rolls below are much-needed if you work at a computer all day and are constantly connected to a device (which is all of us!).

-• With your right arm extended forward and your fingertips facing toward the sky, push your left hand into your right hand until you feel a stretch along the front of your right wrist.
+Extend your right arm forward with your fingertips facing up and press your left hand into your right fingers until you feel a stretch along the front of your right wrist.
 See if you can get your thumb in this stretch, too.

-• Relax your shoulders and your face muscles as you take a few breaths.
+Relax your shoulders and your face muscles as you breathe.

-• Turn your right hand so your fingertips face toward the ground, and push your left hand into your right hand.
-Notice how the sensations from the stretch feel different depending on the directions the fingertips face.
+Release your left hand and turn your right hand so your fingertips face toward the ground.
+Push your left hand into your right fingers.
+Notice how the sensations from the stretch feel different depending on the direction the fingertips face.

 As always, speak with your doctor before beginning any new exercise routine.

-Learn other yoga poses you can do at work or at home in my book 108 Yoga and Self-Care Practices for Busy Mamas (MSI Press), which is available on Amazon, Barnes & Noble and the MSI Press website.
+Learn other yoga poses you can do in the office or at home in my book 108 Yoga and Self-Care Practices for Busy Mamas.

 Note that this website and the Stand Up for Your Self-Care YouTube Channel are for informational purposes only and should not be used as a substitute for professional medical advice, diagnosis or treatment.
 Speak with your doctor before beginning any new exercise routine or wellness plan.